 Direct Unsubsidized Loans are not need-based and allow students to borrow up to \$20,500.
-The interest rate is variable; however it is capped at 9.5% and the interest begins to accrue with the first disbursement.
+The interest rate is variable; however, it is capped at 9.5% and the interest begins to accrue with the first disbursement.
 The student is responsible for paying the interest.

 Students must complete a Master Promissory Note (MPN) the first time they borrow at Heidelberg.
 An Entrance Interview is also required if the student is borrowing for the first time.
-Both forms can be completed online at www.studentloans.gov.
+Each year you must complete the Annual Student Loan Acknowledgement before the loan can be disbursed.
+All forms can be completed online at www.studentaid.gov.